 The Glacial Hills Quilt Trail was established in October of 2015.
 The trail currently incorporates barn quilt blocks in Leavenworth, Jackson, Jefferson, and Douglas counties.

 TCHS sponsors classes for those wishing to learn how to create their own barn quilt block.
+The barn quilt workshops are held twice a year at the barn, taught by Jean Pearson, with assistance from other members and friends of the historical society.

 The class fees include materials and instructions to create your own Barn Quilt Block.
 Patterns are available at the class or you can bring your own.
 The 2' x 2' and 4' x 4' blocks are MDO (medium density overlay) signboard, primed with an exterior paint.
 Exterior paints in many colors are available at the class.
 Arrive at 9:00am and walk out at 2:00pm with your own Barn Quilt Block.
 The fee for a 2' x 2' block is $50; the fee for a 4' x 4' is $100.